On this page

 You can run Anomaly + Forecast with multiple series on a chart.
 Hover over each series to view its confidence band (these appear in different colors as well).

-For forecasts, you see the solid lines representing actual data and the confidence intervals until the current date.
-From there, the forecast displays only dashed lines representing the anticipated future values.
-Prophet projects metrics by assuming the magnitude and frequency of changes observed in the past are similar in the future, with a certain degree of confidence.
+For forecasts, you see solid lines representing actual data and the confidence intervals until the current date.
+After the current date, the forecast displays only dashed lines representing anticipated future values.
+Prophet projects metrics by assuming the size and frequency of past changes are similar in the future, with a certain degree of confidence.

-You can describe forecast results in this way: “Based on the trend seen with the last 120 days of data, we're 95% confident that this metric will be between [high value] and [low value] on [a future date].”
+You can describe forecast results this way: "Based on the trend from the last 120 days of data, we're 95% confident that this metric is between [high value] and [low value] on [a future date]."

 Identifying an anomaly is only the first step.
 You probably want to know what caused it in the first place.